Menu Icon WhiteMenu Icon Dark

 Application page

-The C. V. Åkerlund Media Foundation supports projects that promote the vitality, research, competence, and pluralistic dialogue of the media industry.
+The C. V. Åkerlund media foundation supports projects that promote the vitality, research, competence, and pluralistic dialogue of the media industry.
 Below are the Foundation’s current funding priorities:

 Promoting fact-based and pluralistic journalism